grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/terraform-provisioning/index.md

 This Terraform configuration installs the [Grafana Terraform provider](https://registry.terraform.io/providers/grafana/grafana/latest/docs) and authenticates against your Grafana instance using an API token.
 For other authentication alternatives including basic authentication, refer to the [`auth` option documentation](https://registry.terraform.io/providers/grafana/grafana/latest/docs#authentication).

 For Grafana Cloud, refer to the [instructions to manage a Grafana Cloud stack with Terraform][provision-cloud-with-terraform].
-For Role-based access control, refer to [Provisioning RBAC with Terraform][rbac-terraform-provisioning] and the [alerting provisioning roles (`fixed:alerting.provisioning.*`)][rbac-role-definitions].
+For role-based access control, refer to [Provisioning RBAC with Terraform][rbac-terraform-provisioning] and the [alerting provisioning roles (`fixed:alerting.provisioning.*`)][rbac-role-definitions].

 ## Create Terraform configurations for alerting resources